 At the same time the cross-border area is rich with natural resources, cultural and historical heritage.
-In the programme area, there are two UNESCO World Heritage cultural sites or natural sites -Gamzigrad-Romuliana, Palace of Galerius in Serbia and Rila Monastery in Bulgaria.
+In the programme area, there are two UNESCO World Heritage cultural sites or natural sites - Gamzigrad-Romuliana, Palace of Galerius in Serbia and Rila Monastery in Bulgaria.
 The UNESCO Tentative List of World Cultural Heritage includes 16 tangible immovable sites in Bulgaria and 12 in Serbia among which one cultural/historic landmark is located in the CBC area - Frontiers of the Roman Empire - The Danube Limes in Bulgaria and Frontiers of the Roman Empire (for Serbia).

 The programme area enjoys abundance of natural attractions whose access is either underdeveloped or it needs more links with the local tourism value chain in a way to make nature preservation a policy prioirty as much as the raise of the income is as well.
 Such approach calls for integrated measures for development of the ecotourism industry combining the exuberant resourse of Stara Plana with the attractive force of the mountaneous settlements in a distinct tourist product.
 The purpose of this product is to help promote sustainable development that will allow mountain regions to remain attractive places for tourists seeking relaxation and enjoyment, but above all to remain environments which are treasured and seen as places worth living in by their inhabitants.
 This can be achieved by, for example, enabling infrastructure for responsible travel and visits to relatively untouched areas and sites of natural and cultural heritage, and triggering socio-economic participation of local population in the tourism offering.
+A substantial scope of priority actions, corresponding to at least 40% of the priority budget, will be focused on tourism.
+Investments are expected to improve tourism-related infrastructure and services, branding and marketing as well as to strengthen inter-institutional coordination and policy development while fostering the preservation of and re-connecting with natural ecosystems in pursuit of a sustainable tourism cross-border community.

 Also one of the European cycle routes EuroVelo 13 Iron Curtain Trail passes through the CBC area.
-All these constitute a key prerequisite for development of integrated tourist products, but despite the allocated so far vast Interreg support to individual tourism projects, sustainable integrated and crossborder tourism effect (e.g. year-round CBC tourism products that includes visits to various CBC sites) has not been achieved.
+All these constitute a key prerequisite for development of integrated tourist products, but despite the allocated so far vast Interreg support to individual tourism projects, sustainable integrated and cross-border tourism effect (e.g. year-round CBC tourism products that includes visits to various CBC sites) has not been achieved.
 Therefore, in spite of the enabling factors and preconditions, tourism in the region "recognizes" insurmountable weaknesses: underdeveloped tourism product as a whole, underdeveloped network of tourism companies, insufficiently qualified staff in the field of tourism services, poor condition and limited access to natural and cultural-historical heritage sites.

-All these findings and territorial particularities shape the strategic orientation and focus of the ITS.
+A dedicated Integrated Territorial Strategy (ITS) underpins the implementation of the priority and the territorial particularities outlined above shape its strategic orientation and focus.
 When designing the strategy, a reasonable level of strategic framework aggregation has been pursued in line with the new programming approaches manifested in the 2021-2027 EU cohesion policy, as well as a means to precondition simplifying implementation.
 Therefore, the ITS pursues one strategic objective supported by two specific objectives, as follows: